padloc/site/content/news/pc-price-change.md

 people realize.
 And with the Padlock app being completely free, income from Padlock Cloud subscriptions is the only way to cover these costs.

-However, we understand that for many people, $3.99 can be a touch pill to swallow.
+However, we understand that for many people, $3.99 can be a hard pill to swallow.
 We believe that applications like Padlock play a vital role in protecting peoples privacy in an increasingly digitialized world and should be accessible and affordable to as many people as possible.
 This is why today